 Some people just cannot control their behaviour.
 Perhaps they are addicted to gambling, drugs, alcohol or any of a number of different behaviors.
 75 – 85% of prisoners who are let out on parole will reoffend.
 They often simply cannot control themselves.

-Before Dr. Paul Hegstrom was healed, he used to beat his wife.
+Before the late Dr. Paul Hegstrom was healed, he used to beat his wife.
 He hated himself for doing that.
 He kept promising himself that he would never do it again.
 He even spent $30,000 on psychologists fees.
 But, he could not control himself.

 After much study he finally found out how to “rewire” his brain.
 The process took three years.
 He no longer has any trouble with wife beating.

-Among other things, Dr. Hegstrom works with parolees.
+Among other things, Dr. Hegstrom worked with parolees.
 He worked with several groups of ex-cons in the state of Georgia.
 Instead of 75 – 85% of them reoffending, 2 – 6% of them reoffended.

 He worked with over 500 parolees in the state of Texas.
 After five years into the project, NONE of them had reoffended.